jaredthejellyfish/lcoin/README.md

    ```
 <br>

-3. Get a one application specific password for your gooogle account *(For Gmail users only)*
+4. Get an application specific password for your gooogle account *(For Gmail users only)*
     - Navigate to: https://myaccount.google.com/security
     - Select `App passwords`
     - On `Select app` select `Mail`